purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,013s
 ```

 Yay!
-That's exactly the address that we started with.
+That's precisely the address that we started with.

 Problem solved?
-Well, yeah, but in my case restoring addresses was a part of an automated process.
-That means that I'm not even sure if the input is total garbage.
+Well, yeah, but in my case, address recovery was a part of an automated process.
+That means I'm not even sure if the input is total garbage.

-Can `1hell0w0rldd9cgdqo3htmtkv8lk4znx71` be restored into a valid Bitcoin address?
+Can `1hell0w0rldd9cgdqo3htmtkv8lk4znx71` be restored to a valid Bitcoin address?
 Maybe!
 Does anyone actually use that address?
-I don't know, maybe they used vanitygen and got lucky!
+I don't know!
+They could have gotten lucky with Vanitygen.

 Should I spend my CPU time trying to recover `1aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`?
-Probably not, but how am I going to check that automatically while avoiding false negatives?
+Probably not, but how should I check that automatically while avoiding false negatives?

 And that's how the journey towards the fastest recovering algorithm started.

 ### Third attempt

 The first step in the process is decoding base58.
-Let's check out what the base58 encoding actually does, to see if we can cut any corners.
+Let's check out what the base58 encoding actually does to see if we can cut any corners.

 1. We start with an arbitrary byte string, e.g. `00 d6 f6 4e e7 83 6a cf 6e 5a 93 7d 63 54 c3 a5 96 cd 24 2d fc 2f 78 fa 7c` (represented in hex for simplicity).
 2. We interpret the byte string as a long number in big-endian: `5270856372487448678887896392566731007782045065082238990972`.
-3. We then encode the number in radix 58: `19, 34, 35, 38, 49, 6, 50, 9, 16, 26, 12, 8, 11, 39, 36, 23, 46, 2, 16, 26, 20, 26, 43, 28, 7, 19, 18, 3, 32, 45, 30, 6, 0`.
+3. We then encode the number in radix-58: `19, 34, 35, 38, 49, 6, 50, 9, 16, 26, 12, 8, 11, 39, 36, 23, 46, 2, 16, 26, 20, 26, 43, 28, 7, 19, 18, 3, 32, 45, 30, 6, 0`.
-4. This conversion process does not preserve the count of leading zero bytes (e.g. `00 ff` and `ff` map to the same radix 58 sequence, namely `4, 23`), so we *add* all the leading zeroes from the byte string to the radix 58 representation.
+4. This conversion process does not preserve the count of leading zero bytes (e.g. `00 ff` and `ff` map to one radix-58 sequence, namely `4, 23`), so we *add* all the leading zeroes from the byte string to the radix-58 representation.
 There was just one zero byte in the byte string, so we write `0, 19, 34, 35, 38, 49, 6, 50, 9, 16, 26, 12, 8, 11, 39, 36, 23, 46, 2, 16, 26, 20, 26, 43, 28, 7, 19, 18, 3, 32, 45, 30, 6, 0`.
 5. Finally, we replace the numbers 0-57 with the corresponding characters from the sequence `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`.
 For instance, 0 maps to `1` and 57 maps to `z`: `1Lbcfr7sAHTD9CgdQo3HTMTkV8LK4ZnX71`.

 Conversely, the decoding process is as follows:

 1. Replace the alphabet characters with numbers 0-57.
-2. Decode the long number from big-endian radix 58.
+2. Decode the long number from big-endian radix-58.
-3. Encode the long number into big-endian radix 256.
+3. Encode the long number into big-endian radix-256.
-4. Add however many leading zeroes there were in the radix 58 representation to the radix 256 representation.
+4. Add however many leading zeroes there were in the radix-58 representation to the radix-256 representation.

-So how does replacing a single character in the encoded string affect the byte string?
-Say, let's replace `A` with `a` in the example address.
+So, how does replacing a single character in the encoded string affect the byte string?
+For example, let's replace `A` with `a` in the example address.
 On the first step, <code>..., 6, 50, **9**, 16, 26, ...</code> changes to <code>..., 6, 50, **33**, 16, 26, ...</code>.
-That's just adding 33 - 9 = 24 to a digit of a long number, which amounts to increasing the long number from step 2 by $24 \cdot 58^{25}$.
-In radix 256, that's still just addition with carry.
-Step 4 is a bit of a mouthful, but we can sidestep the complexity by abusing the fact that Bitcoin addresses with a checksum are always 25 byte long.
+This is just adding 33 - 9 = 24 to a digit of a long number, which increases the long number from step 2 by $24 \cdot 58^{25}$.
+In radix-256, this is still just addition with carry.
+Step 4 is a bit of a mouthful, but we can sidestep the complexity by abusing that Bitcoin addresses with a checksum are always 25 bytes long.

-So, how about we parse the address just once, and then simulate flipping the case by adding or removing a constant (say, $24 \cdot 58^{25}$ in the example above) from the byte representation of the address?
+So, how about we parse the address just once and then simulate flipping the case by adding or removing a constant (say, $24 \cdot 58^{25}$ in the example above) from the byte representation of the address?
 Let's do just that:

 ```rust expansible
 use itertools::Itertools;